-“Reconstructing Asia’s Ancient Ivory Trade: PCR and NGS Analysis of Elephant Tusk Sections from the Field Museum’s Java Sea Shipwreck Collection” was authored by Lisa C. Niziolek, Stephanie E. Hornbeck, Claire Scott, Gary M. Feinman, Felix Grewe and Cynthia R. Wagner.
-The article appears in Research and Technical Studies Specialty Group Postprints, AIC 49th Annual Meeting, AIC/SPNCH Joint Meeting, May 2021, pp. 103-109.
+“Reconstructing Asia’s Ancient Ivory Trade: PCR and NGS Analysis of Elephant Tusk Sections from the Field Museum’s Java Sea Shipwreck Collection”, Lisa C. Niziolek, Stephanie E. Hornbeck, Claire Scott, Gary M. Feinman, Felix Grewe and Cynthia R. Wagner, in Research and Technical Studies Specialty Group Postprints, AIC 49th Annual Meeting, AIC/SPNCH Joint Meeting, May 2021, pp. 103-109.

-“Dismantling Antiquated Practices at the Field Museum: Stakeholders, Challenges, and Solutions”, Murphy, E., N. Passerotti and S. Hornbeck, in Conference Preprints, compiled by Howard Sutcliffe et al. Outside Influences, North American Textile Conservation Conference, 13th Biennial Meeting, October 25-29, 2021.
+“Dismantling Antiquated Practices at the Field Museum: Stakeholders, Challenges, and Solutions”, Erin Murphy, Nicole Passerotti and Stephanie Hornbeck, in Conference Preprints: Outside Influences, compiled by Howard Sutcliffe et al., North American Textile Conservation Conference, 13th Biennial Meeting, October 25-29, 2021.

-“A Conservation Conundrum: Ephemeral Art at the National Museum of African Art”, African Arts African Arts 3(42), Autumn 2009, pp. 52-61.
-This article by Stephanie Hornbeck addresses the challenges posed by ephemeral materials on conceptual, ethical and practical levels to conservators faced with their preservation, treatment and display.
+“A Conservation Conundrum: Ephemeral Art at the National Museum of African Art”, Stephanie E. Hornbeck in African Arts 3(42), Autumn 2009, pp. 52-61.
+This article addresses the challenges posed by ephemeral materials on conceptual, ethical and practical levels to conservators faced with their preservation, treatment and display.
 Ethnographic/tradition-based objects and contemporary art share common aspects, including the use of composite, re-purposed, and ephemeral media.

 Caryatid Conservation abides by the Code of Ethics and Guidelines for Practice of the American Institute for Conservation